e-ucm/unity-tracker/README.md

   1. **Debug**: Enable to see tracker messages in the Unity console.
 1. Send traces

+The configuration process is very simple.
+If a game is exported, a track.txt file has to be created in the root project directory, into an Asset folder.

+The [track.txt](https://github.com/e-ucm/QuizDemo/blob/master/Assets/Assets/track.txt) file must be edited changing the `host` and `trackingCode` with the correct values.
+Normaly the `host` looks like this `http://localhost:3000/api/proxy/gleaner/collector/` and the `trackingCode` normally looks like [this](https://github.com/e-ucm/rage-analytics/wiki/Tracking-code).

 The traces file are saved in `C:\Users\UserName\AppData\LocalLow\DefaultCompany\GameName`

 ## MonoBehaviour Example